 The Consortium is supported by the leadership of the NHGRI Program Directors.
 An External Scientific Panel (ESP) is responsible for reviewing and evaluating the progress of the Consortium, and providing recommendations and advice to NHGRI.
-ESP members are senior scientists with relevant expertise who are not PIs in the Consortium.
+ESP members are senior scientists with relevant expertise who are not Principal Investigators in the Consortium.
+In addition to core members from Research Centers or sites that are funded by NHGRI, the Consortium also includes non-voting partner members who have been approved by the Consortium’s Steering Committee to participate in Consortium activities.

 The Steering Committee is the main governing body of the Consortium and is open to all GREGoR Consortium members.
 This group meets monthly to discuss Consortium planning and priorities, other seminars and extended webinars as scheduled, and gathers for an annual, multi-day in-person meeting.